by Lawrence Wilson, MD

 Skipping protein at meals often leads to weight gain, low thyroid and adrenal gland activity, and will shorten the lifespan.

-While 60-70 grams of protein are adequate, many people eat less than 40 grams/day.
+Those with active cancer usually need less.
+While 60-70 grams of protein daily is adequate, some people eat less than 40 grams/day.
 This is too little for most people.
 Some mistakenly believe that less protein will cause weight loss, though the opposite is often true.

 ANIMAL VERSUS VEGETABLE